ankitapackt/CompTIA_Security_SY0-701_Third-Edition/README.md

 <b>Ian Neil</b>

 <H1> Errata </H1>
+<H1> Accessing the Online Practice Resources </H1>

+<p> We are aware of an issue affecting the Book+ online platform associated with this title.
+Some readers may experience being redirected to the main or logout page when attempting to access online materials such as Mock exams, Flashcards, Exam tips, and Practice questions </p>

+<H2> What’s Happening </H2>
+<p>In certain cases, cached session data is preventing proper authentication, which results in users being redirected away from the requested content.

+This is a known issue and has been raised with the platform team.
+An internal ticket is currently open while the root cause is being addressed.</p>

+<H2> Current Workaround </H2>H2>

+<p> If you experience this issue, please follow these steps:</p>
+<li> Log out of the Book+ platform. </li>
+</li> Clear your browser cache. </li>
+</li> Close and reopen your browser. </li>
+</li> Log back in to the platform. </li>
+</li> Navigate directly back to the URL of the content you were trying to access. </li>
+<p> In many cases, simply logging out and back in before revisiting the original content URL resolves the issue.
+Clearing the cache will automatically log you out and may help if the issue persists.

+We appreciate your patience while this is being resolved and apologize for any inconvenience caused. </p>

 <p><b>Chapter Review Questions section in all chapters in the EPUB file</b></p>
 <p>The "Chapter Review Questions" list utilizes numerical identifiers instead of alphabetic ones.
 Please interpret 1 as A, 2 as B, 3 as C, and 4 as D when referring to the options and checking the Solutions section.
 We have fixed this issue in the latest EPUB file available on all channels.</p>